ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 Please be aware that due to security concerns, all LDAP errors regarding server connection and user binding are returned as `LDAP as provided is not reachable`.

-Before contacting our Support team, please make sure that the information entered in the IP Fabric GUI is correct.
+Before contacting our Support team, please make sure that the information you entered in the IP Fabric GUI is correct.

 ### Using `ldapsearch` To Verify LDAP Configuration

-You can use the `ldapsearch` command-line utility to independently query LDAP servers. `ldapsearch` is present on the IP Fabric appliance (access it via SSH) or it can be installed locally as part of the `ldap-utils` Linux package.
+You can use the `ldapsearch` command-line utility to independently query LDAP servers. `ldapsearch` is present on the IP Fabric appliance (access it via SSH), or it can be installed locally as part of the `ldap-utils` Linux package.
 It is recommended to **always test the LDAP configuration from the IP Fabric appliance** to rule out connectivity issues.